berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section02 Streams Are Delayed Lists.md

           (delay (stream-enumerate-interval 10002 1000000)))

-`Stream-filter` now looks at the `stream-car` of this stream, 10,001, sees that this is not prime either, forces another `stream-cdr`, and so on, until `stream-enumerate-interval` yields the prime 10,007, whereupon `stream- filter`, according to its definition, returns
+`stream-filter` now looks at the `stream-car` of this stream, 10,001, sees that this is not prime either, forces another `stream-cdr`, and so on, until `stream-enumerate-interval` yields the prime 10,007, whereupon `stream- filter`, according to its definition, returns